Home

 Azhar Panchbhai

-SAICA Executive: Member Engagement Topic: Welcome Address – Day 2 Azhar is a CA(SA), a registered auditor and a member of the Institute of Directors of Southern Africa.
+SAICA Executive: Member Engagement Topic: Welcome Address – Day 2 Azhar is a CA(SA) and a member of the Institute of Directors of Southern Africa.
 Azhar joined SAICA in 2015 and is responsible for gaining insights into the membership and ensuring relevant services and offerings to members.
 Azhar initiated the formal Nontechnical Training Department and enabled the widespread adoption of webcasting seminars to members.
 Azhar has 20 years of experience in and out of public practice.
 He worked for several multinational companies in diverse industries where his responsibilities included implementing international anti-corruption and privacy laws locally.
+Azhar drives member satisfaction, retention, and growth by building relationships, offering support, advocating for members, and facilitating communication between members, stakeholders and SAICA.
+He fosters a sense of community, promotes professional development, and contributes to SAICA’s reputation and strategic decision-making through data-driven insights.

-Businessman and Author Topic: Lift as you Rise Bonang Mohale is the Chancellor of the University of the Free State, Former President of Business Unity South Africa (BUSA), Professor of Practice in the Johannesburg Business School (JBS) in the College of Business and Economics and Chairman of two listed entities, The Bidvest Group Limited and ArcelorMittal as well as SBV Services and Swiss Re Corporate Solutions!
-He is a member of the Community of Chairpersons (CoC) of the World Economic Forum and author of the two best-selling books, “Lift As You Rise“ and “Behold The Turtle”!
+Chancellor of the University of the Free State, Businessman, Leadership Expert and Author Topic: Lift as you Rise Professor Bonang Mohale is the Chancellor of the University of the Free State, Former President of Business Unity South Africa (BUSA), Professor of Practice in the Johannesburg Business School (JBS) in the College of Business and Economics and chairman of two listed entities, namely The Bidvest Group Limited and ArcelorMittal, as well as chairman of SBV Services and Swiss Re Corporate Solutions.
+He is a member of the Community of Chairpersons (CoC) of the World Economic Forum and author of the two best-selling books, “Lift As You Rise“ and “Behold The Turtle”.
 He has been included in the Reputation Poll International’s (RPI) 2023 list of the ‘100 Most Reputable Africans’.
 The selection criteria are Integrity, Reputation, Transparency, Visibility and Impact.
-He is the recipient of the 2023 ME-Vision Academy Award’s ‘Exclusive Recognition in Successful Leadership’ for consistently leading self successfully, consistently leading people successfully, successfully leading as a senior executive & CEO, successfully leading society in various impactful roles and your contribution to mentoring & inspiring future successful leaders.
+He is the recipient of the 2023 ME-Vision Academy Award’s ‘Exclusive Recognition in Successful Leadership’ for consistently leading self successfully, consistently leading people successfully, successfully leading as a senior executive and CEO, successfully leading society in various impactful roles and his contribution to mentoring and inspiring future successful leaders.

 Milton Segal